Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 - Downsampling: Downsampling is a process of reducing the sampling rate of the signal.
 This reduces the size of the data and can improve computational efficiency in subsequent analyses.
 Note that downsampling should only be done after applying a low-pass filter to prevent aliasing.
 - Cropping: Finally, we crop our epochs.
 This process trims the epoch window to a specified length.
 In our case, we are keeping a time window from -0.6 to 0.6 seconds around the event.
 Cropping can be particularly helpful in removing edge artifacts that might have been introduced during filtering.

-<span style="color:#1496BB">Question: The trade-off between data integrity and computational efficiency is a common challenge in EEG analysis.
+>Question: The trade-off between data integrity and computational efficiency is a common challenge in EEG analysis.
 For instance, downsampling reduces data size and computational load but might also eliminate potentially valuable high-frequency information.
 Similarly, cropping epochs can remove edge artifacts, but also reduces the temporal context for each epoch.
 Given these trade-offs, how would you approach the decision-making process when setting parameters such as filter cut-offs, downsampling rates, and crop intervals?
-How might your specific research question influence these decisions?</span>
+How might your specific research question influence these decisions?

 Here is the Python code that implements these steps: